interniums/prompt-forge/README.md

 - Task → prompt: type a task, optionally answer clarifying questions, approve/copy the generated prompt.
 - Preferences: open the preferences modal or run the preference Q&A to set tone/audience/domain/model/etc.; stored per user when signed in, otherwise per session.
 - History: the last 10 prompts for the session are rendered into the terminal on load; full history is retrievable via `/history`.
 - Auth: the terminal is usable as a guest; sign-in is required before generating/saving prompts.
 Magic link and Google OAuth are supported.
+Prompt generation calls are server-guarded to require an authenticated session.

 ## Developer commands

 - Dev server: `cd web && npm run dev`
 - Lint: `cd web && npm run lint`
+- Tests: `cd web && npm run test`
 - Build: `cd web && npm run build`

 ## Docs